MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/developer/create-custom-plugin-preferred-geospatial-data-provider.md

 > [!NOTE]
 > The sample plug-in code won't work unless you provide your own Google API key in the **GoogleDataContracts.cs** file in the sample.

-Once you have written your plug-in code, build the project to generate a plug-in assembly (.dll), which will be used to register the plug-in on the Field Service geospatial actions.
+Once you have written your plug-in code, build the project to generate a plug-in assembly (.dll), which will be used to register the plug-in on the [!INCLUDE[pn_field_service](../../includes/pn-field-service.md)] geospatial actions.

 ## Register and deploy your custom plug-in